 - Policies, policies, policies

 At the core of every organisation is its policies.
 It’s important to have a strong set of equal opportunity, anti-discrimination and anti-harassment policies that leave no room for discrimination.
 This must also include an up-to-date complaints procedure so that employees know exactly what to do if they experience discrimination and what the repercussions are.
-However, there’s no point in a policy no-one knows about so ensure that all employees receive copies of this and perhaps organise a HR policy training/briefing session as a refresher.
+However, there’s no point in a policy no one knows about so ensure that all employees receive copies of this and perhaps organise an HR policy training/briefing session as a refresher.